N.J. Cop Claims He ‘Blacked Out’ Before Killing Estranged Wife, Shooting Her Boyfriend: Authorities

 T.S. told police he then heard her yell “he’s got a gun” and “call 911," before the off-duty Newark police officer “broke down the bedroom door and fired a handgun in his direction, shooting T.S. numerous times” in the thigh, hand, arms, and abdomen,” according to the court papers.

-Both of the couple’s children, who were not identified, were inside the home as the incident unfolded.
+Both of the couple’s children, who were not identified, were inside the home when the incident occurred.

 Police say Christie Formisano then fled the house and tried to seek refuge in her neighbors’ homes—but her husband chased her down the street, catching her outside the front porch of a house two doors down.
 That’s where he fatally shot her “multiple times,” authorities said.